 Working as a Drain Technician may require a high school diploma or GED certificate.

 Drain Technicians need anywhere from a few days to a few months of training.
 Usually, an experienced worker could show you how to do the job.

 Drain Technicians may benefit from understanding of specialized subject areas, such as customer and personal service, transportation, or mechanical knowledge.

 The list below shows several areas in which most Drain Technicians might want to build proficiency, ranked by importance.

 Drain Technicians must develop a particular set of abilities to perform their job well.
 Abilities are individual capacities that influence a person's information processing, sensory perception, motor coordination, and physical strength or endurance.
 Individuals may naturally have certain abilities without explicit training, but most abilities can be sharpened somewhat through practice.

-For example, Drain Technicians need abilities such as manual dexterity, control precision, and problem sensitivity in order to perform their job at a high level.
+For example, Drain Technicians need abilities such as manual dexterity, control precision, and oral comprehension in order to perform their job at a high level.
 The list below shows several important abilities for Drain Technicians, ranked by their relative importance.